 Skip to contents

 Convenience wrapper that builds an [ssb_design()] from raw pieces and runs [ssb_pipeline()] — the "give me everything" entry point.
-Specify the identification route with `exogenous` and the rest flows through to diagnostics and plots.
+The identification route `exogenous` is **required** (see [ssb_design()]) and determines the inference and the diagnostic battery.

 Usage